cognitiveailab/TextWorldExpress/README.md

 # TextWorldExpress
-A highly optimized reimplementation of three text game benchmarks focusing on instruction following, commonsense reasoning, and object identification.
+TextWorldExpress is a highly optimized reimplementation of three text game benchmarks focusing on instruction following, commonsense reasoning, and object identification.
+TextWorldExpress is intended for natural language processing research, and a system description is described in the Arxiv preprint [TextWorldExpress: Simulating Text Games at One Million Steps Per Second](https://arxiv.org/abs/2208.01174).

 # Quickstart
 **Before running:** You will have to have `Java 1.8+` installed on your system (shipped with most linux distributions).